-When the school proposes or refuses an action concerning you child's special education and related services, it must provide you with written notice, and you must receive that notice at least 10 school days before the school can take the proposed action.
+When the school proposes or refuses an action concerning you child's special education and related services, it must provide written notice to the parent at the conclusion of the CCC meeting or mail the notice to the parent after the CCC meeting.
+If mailed, the written notice must be received by the parent not later than 10 business days after the date of the CCC meeting.
 If you disagree with the proposed action described in the written notice, you may:

-- Request and participate in a meeting with a school official who has the authority to resolve the disagreement;
+Request and participate in a meeting with a school official who has the authority to resolve the disagreement; • Request a due process hearing.

-- Initiate mediation; or

-- Request a due process hearing.